 Hence, we’ve put together a comprehensive list of the best payroll software for small business owners to assist you in finding the best fit for your business.

-9 Best Payroll Software for Small Businesses in 2021
+9 Best Payroll Software for Small Businesses

 1. Square Payroll

 Square Payroll is a low-cost, simple-to-use payroll solution for small businesses, particularly those with hourly workers.

 The best part of it is that it can be used to manage scheduling and time-tracking, tax withholding, and filing.
 In addition to that, it is also beneficial to administration, such as health insurance and retirement savings.